 We have thus shown that the usual OLS variance estimator, derived assuming the covariates are fixed, is a consistent estimator of the variance of OLS in repeated sampling in which the covariates are random.

 In a future post, I’ll look at how the preceding derivations can be extended to the case where we relax the assumption that the errors have constant variance.

 A simple semiparametric model

 A final note.
-If the model only consists of the assumptions that and that the residuals have constant variance, the model is termed semiparametric.
-This is because although we have specified a certain aspect of the distribution of the observable random variables (specifically, how the mean of Y varies as a function of X, and that the residual variance is constant), all other aspects of the distribution are left arbitrary.
+If the model only consists of the assumptions that and that the errors have constant variance, the model is termed semiparametric.
+This is because although we have specified a certain aspect of the distribution of the observable random variables (specifically, how the mean of Y varies as a function of X, and that the error variance is constant), all other aspects of the distribution are left arbitrary.
 The parametric component corresponds to the finite dimensional parameters and , whilst the non-parametric component corresponds to all the other aspects of the joint distribution of Y and X which we have left arbitrary.